 - Semesterisation: Semester 1 begins in September and ends in December; Semester 2 begins in January and ends in April.
 The academic content of each module is different in each semester.
 Modules may be assessed in any combination of formal examinations, assignments, projects, essays, papers, reports, presentations and debates, locally-set exercises, laboratory or fieldwork, or other experiential learning.
 It is very important to attend all of your lectures and tutorials either online or on campus and essential that you submit all continuous assessment assignments.
-You will have Examinations in December and in April, with repeat opportunities in August. - Modularisation: Subjects are divided into core modules. - Continuous Assessment: At least one third of the marks in the year will be earned through coursework, essays, projects etc. Continuous Assessment will help you stay close to your work throughout the year, accumulate much of your final mark progressively and support your performance in end of semester exams. - Repeat and Second Sitting Examinations: Where a subject is failed at the first sitting (December-April/May), you must repeat any module in that subject in which you achieved less that 40% in at the Second Sitting in August in order to pass the subject.
-If you are unable to present for a First Sitting examination in Semester 1 or Semester 2 or to submit the required assessment for a particular module, you must contact Catherine McCurry at the earliest opportunity.
+You will have Examinations in December and in April, with repeat opportunities in August. - Modularisation: Subjects are divided into core modules. - Continuous Assessment: At least one third of the marks in the year will be earned through coursework, essays, projects etc. Continuous Assessment will help you stay close to your work throughout the year, accumulate much of your final mark progressively and support your performance in end of semester exams. - Repeat and Second Sitting Examinations: Where a subject is failed at the First Sitting (December-Apirl/May), you must repeat any modules in that subject in which you achieved less than 40% in at the Second Sitting Examination in August.
+If you are unable to present for a First Sitting examination in Semester 1 or Semester 2 or to submit the required assessment for a particular module, you must contact Catherine or Toni in the College Office (AMB1020) in the College of Arts, Social Sciences, and Celtic Studies at the earliest opportunity.
 Email artsundergrad@universityofgalway.ie